vianeylb/vianeylb/content/authors/admin/_index.md

 Collaborative projects bring me loads of joy.
 So, while I am formally trained in mathematics and statistics, I'm likely to be working closely with marine biologists (esp. those who work with sharks) often and on many projects.

 See my [google scholar page](https://scholar.google.com/citations?hl=en&user=VGNhAyYAAAAJ) for a full list of my publications.
-A copy of my dissertation is accessible [here](/files/Dissertation.pdf).